BuckeyeDM/BuckeyeDM.github.io/MILE.md

 Use `python main.py` to run the code with all the default settings.
 Here are some useful arguments that can be passed to the program:
 * `--data`: name of the dataset (file located in `./dataset/`), e.g., `--data PPI`.
 * `--format`: the format of a dataset, should be either *edgelist* or *metis*, e.g., `--format metis` (by default it is *metis*).
-* `--basic-embed`: name of the base embedding method, e.g., `--basic-embed DEEPWALK`.
+* `--basic-embed`: name of the base embedding method, e.g., `--basic-embed deepwalk`.
 * `--coarsen-level`: number of levels for coarsening, e.g., `--coarsen-level 2`.
 * `--embed-dim`: dimensionality for embedding, e.g., `--embed-dim 128`.
 * `--store-embed`: will store the embeddings if enabled.